Independent Care Waiver Program

 Medical Eligibility is the same for both programs.
 Both Programs require that a client meet Intermediate Nursing Home Level of Care.

-Majority of Clients on CCSP only collect regular Social Security and have only Medicare benefits.
-When these clients are placed on the CCSP Program they are then given Georgia Mediciad Benefits as well.
+Majority of Clients on CCSP collect regular Social Security and have only Medicare benefits.
+When these clients are placed on the CCSP Program they are then given Georgia Medicaid Benefits as well.
 That means that in order for a client to be eligible for CCSP they must also meet financial requirements of Georgia Medicaid.